The importance of being discrete: on the inaccuracy of continuous approximations in auction theory: Introduction

 In principle, discrete auctions could have asymmetric equilibria that closely resemble the symmetric equilibria of their continuous counterparts.
 To investigate this possibility, we take a computational approach, writing down our games in normal form and computing their equilibria using standard solvers.
 Doing so is computationally challenging since the number of possible strategies quickly becomes very large (e.g. in one game whose equilibria we ultimately compute, each player has ten billion possible bidding functions to choose from).
 Nonetheless, we are able to significantly reduce the dimensionality of our problem through iterative deletion of dominated bids and thus compute the equilibria of a series of representative auction games.

 In some cases (e.g. the first-price auction with 3 bidders), we do find asymmetric equilibria that closely resemble the symmetric equilibria of continuous theory.
 In general, however, the message of our computational results reinforces our analytical findings about symmetric equilibria.
-For almost all types of auction game that we consider, we find examples in which the auction has no pure-strategy equilibria (symmetric or otherwise).
+For almost all types of auction structure that we consider, we find examples in which the auction has no pure-strategy equilibria (symmetric or otherwise).
 This further reinforces the contrast between the discrete and the continuous case.

-Finally, we ask if it is possible to preserve the predictions of continuous theory by discretising values and bids differently.
-We show that this is possible: for any continuous auction, there exists an analogous discrete auction in which players bid as they would in the continuous equilibrium.
-This result could be useful to experimenters who wish to calculate discrete equilibria using results from continuous theory.
-We stress, however, that this does not mean that discrete auctions are similar to continuous auctions in general: there is absolutely no reason to suppose that the values and bids in actual or experimental auctions are discretised in exactly the way that allows for application of our result.
+In cases where discrete auctions lack pure strategy equilibria, it follows from \cite{nash1950equilibrium} that their equilibria must be in mixed strategies.
+In our final section, we study such equilibria, paying particular attention to the question of whether the randomisation is `local' in the sense of occurring between at most two neighbouring bids.
+We show that this is emphatically \textit{not} the case: indeed, it is possible to construct discrete auctions in which one type randomises over nearly the entire range of feasible bids.
+Thus, not only can introducing discreteness make an interesting qualitative difference (by robbing auctions of pure strategy equilibria), but it can lead to equilibria which are quantitatively rather dissimilar from the pure strategy equilibria of textbook theory.

 The remainder of this article is structured as follows.
 Section \ref{the-model} presents the (family of) models under consideration.
 Sections \ref{the-second-price-auction} -- \ref{asymmetric-equilibria} present the results for our three auction structures.
-Section \ref{sec:Playing with the Discretisation} explains how continuous equilibria can be preserved through discretising the bids and values in a different way.
+Section \ref{sec:Mixed} studies mixed equilibria and shows that they can involve randomisation over an arbitrarily large range.
 Finally, Section \ref{sec:Concluding remarks} concludes by discussing the implications of our findings for experimental and theoretical research.

-\section{The Model}
+\section{The model}